mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 or other perils.
 Many traders became lost along the route, some never to be seen or heard from again.
-Lost traders were often said to have vanished into the ‘Annililik Pyramid’, a mysterious phenomenon that mercilessly gobbled up wayward starships.
+Lost traders were often said to have vanished into the 'Annililik Pyramid', a mysterious phenomenon that mercilessly gobbled up wayward starships.

-The Annililik Run became somewhat safer as the Long Night came to an end and Capital benefited immensely from increased traffic along the route.
-Linking old Vland with newly minted Capital lent the fledgling Third Imperium an air of validity at a time when its prospects for success were very much in doubt.
-It also enabled Capital to seed Vland with Fusion Plus technology, one of the cornerstones of Cleon Zhunastu’s outreach program to the worlds around Sylea.
+The Annililik Run became somewhat safer as the Long Night came to an end and [[Capital]] benefited immensely from increased traffic along the route.
+Linking old Vland with newly minted [[Capital]] lent the fledgling Third Imperium an air of validity at a time when its prospects for success were very much in doubt.
+It also enabled [[Capital]] to seed Vland with Fusion Plus technology, one of the cornerstones of Cleon Zhunastu's outreach program to the worlds around Sylea.
 As the route became safer, larger and more capable merchant convoys began to make the Run.
 This resulted not only